 Charter School Incubator Initiative ("CSII") provides an operating subsidy of \$200,000 in the first year of Washington Global's operations, and \$340,000 for the second year of Washington Global's operations.
 The funds are to be deposited into a deposit account at United Bank, under United Bank management, and disbursed to cover operating deficits in the first two years of Washington Global's operations, based upon monthly financial statements to be provided by Washington Global.
-As of June 30, 2016, \$100,000 has been drawn by Washington Global from the operating subsidy account.
+As of June 30, 2017 and 2016, \$0 and \$100,000, respectively had been drawn and is payable by Washington Global.
 The outstanding balance drawn is required to be repaid based on Washington Global's net cash flow, as defined in the terms of the inter-creditor agreement.